 - Add your chopped up ham and simmer for another 45 minutes or so, stirring often.

 - At any time you can remove the soup from the stove if you are happy with the consistency, but I highly recommend simmering for the full time as it makes a very thick and creamy soup.

 - Remove the bay leaves and serve.

-- If you are doing this meal for meal prep, divvy out into 6 containers and store in the fridge or the freezer.
+- If you are doing this meal for meal prep, split individual portions into 6 airtight containers and store in the fridge or the freezer.
 If you store it in the fridge, eat within 1 week or less.